PaulDMendoza/Presentations/AngularJS/demoApp/talk.md

 - Page 2 - Template with a controller
 - Page 3 - Templage and controller that take a URL paramenter
 - Page 4 - Template embedded in HTML
 	- Great for performance when in production.
 Embed all the templates into the main page.
-Not great for devleopment.
+- Back button works

 Other Random Tips
 -----------------